d2l-ai/d2l-en/chapter_crashcourse/ndarray.md

 print(type(b))
 ```

+## Summary

+* We introduce N-dimensional array (ndarray) in MXNet, an extention of NumPy’s ndarray.
+* Ndarray contains a variety of functionalities such as basic mathematics operations, broadcasting, indexing, slicing, memory saving and loading.

 ## Exercises

 1. Run the code in this section.
 Change the conditional statement `x == y` in this section to `x < y` or `x > y`, and then see what kind of ndarray you can get.